Run for the Roses: Kentucky Derby Party

 The drinks will go down easy, so we recommend putting together a charcuterie board for guests to snack on during the party!

 There's nothing I love more than decorating our bar space!
 You might remember the fun March Madness bar I setup using more of Meghan's awesome printables!

-To create the bar, we started with another red tablecloth folded up to make a runner.
-To add some dimension and height, we used a wooden crate and a wooden cubby on either side of the bar.
+To create the bar, we used another red tablecloth folded up to make a runner.
+To add some dimension and height, we used a wooden crate from Michaels and a wooden cubbie on either side of the bar.
 On the left side, we stocked it up with fun red and white striped favor bags complete with cute “Thank You” tags designed by Meghan.
 To seal the bags, we used some Equestrian themed stickers I picked up at Michaels that I spray painted gold.
 This was an easy way DIY to get stickers in the shape and color scheme we wanted.

 On the right side of the bar, we setup a little gambling station.
 Meghan designed some betting slips that will be perfect for your guests to wager on the winning horse.
 The mini trophies filling in the other cubbies were another Dollar Tree find!

 We topped off the bar with another one of Meghan’s fun signs that fit perfectly into Ikea TOLSBY frames and a Derby themed banner.
 These frames are so cheap and I use them all of the time!

 Meghan also made some DIY giant paper roses to place on the shelves along with the large gold glitter horse cutout pictured above.
 For the full scoop on Meghan’s DIY projects and to download all of the printables featured in this party for FREE, visit her blog!
 She is definitely one to follow!